-5.4 Variant set 3 pushed further, still: Earliest possible retirement
+5.4 Variant set 3 pushed further, still : Earliest possible retirement

-The Tables 6-B, 6-Age, 6-R and 6-A30 show the impact of retiring as soon as possible.
+The Tables 6-B, 6-Age and 6-R show the impact of retiring as soon as possible.
 The corresponding ages of retirement are given in "Table 6-Age".
+Still, the outcomes are derived as they are at the SRA, that is for year 2065, for comparability with previous results.
+Between the age of retirement and 2065, pensions are uprated following the usual rules.